01 of 07

 07 of 07

-Lake Arrowhead is a 34-acre lake in beautiful Shenandoah Valley near popular day trip destination Skyline Drive.
-The lake is a prime spot for fishing and boating and has a white sand beach for swimming with an admission fee priced at $2-$3.
+Lake Arrowhead is a 34-acre lake in beautiful Shenandoah Valley in Virginia near the , day trip destination Skyline Drive.
+The lake is a prime spot for fishing and boating and has a white sand beach for swimming with an admission fee priced at around $2-$3.
 Two miles of hiking trails take visitors through wooded areas with one trail that circles the entire lake.
 There are picnic shelters, playground areas, and handicapped-accessible restrooms.